 Consider some of the points mentioned below then take the information you gather to an independent financial adviser or mortgage adviser.
-Our sales executives can recommend someone to you or you can find one here.
+Our sales executives can recommend someone to you or you can find one using The Financial Services Register.

 Information to prepare for your financial / mortgage adviser.

 - Your income.
 An indication of your monthly income will be enough detail for this stage but you will require 3 months’ payslips at a later date to complete your mortgage offer.

 - Deposit.
 Make a note of the deposit you can pay towards your home.